gsc-aoyama/www4i18n/pages/campus/index.md

 For more information, please refer to the Information on the Exchange Student Program as well as lists and descriptions of courses which will be available in August.

-## Program Details
+## Program Details (coming soon)
 * Information on the Exchange Student Program
 * List of Courses offered in English Spring - Fall 2019
 * Course Descriptions for Japan Studies Course Spring - Fall 2019
 * Course Descriptions for GSC Courses offered in English Spring - Fall 2019

 To study at GSC, you can apply to one of the following programs:
 - The University Exchange Student Program